emersonrp/fallout.bas/README.md

 ### What's next?

-* Play some more Fallout to clarify the behavior, make it more correct
 * Possibly do something more interesting when you win or lose, RAM permitting
 * Possibly save a tiny config file containing the last-selected settings and maybe win/lose stats... possibly